tkareine/MiniFuture/README.md

 `Failure` values.
 In ToyFuture, you must do this yourself.

 All async operations run in libdispatch's default global concurrent queue.
-Closures passed to `Future#flatMap` and `Future#onComplete` always execute in a queue worker thread.
-Use synchronization as appropriate when accessing state outside the Future.
+Closures passed to `Future#flatMap`, `Future#onComplete`, and `Future.async` always execute in a queue worker thread.
+Use synchronization as appropriate when accessing shared state outside the parameters the futures pass to the closures.

 Usage
 -----